 For this technique, the basic principle is that if the card’s basic interpretation is silent on the matter of love, money or whatever else you ask then that card means that you will not get what you seek.
 In Sally’s case, the best outcome for her would be cards which indicate her financial security, or even, success such as a 9 of Pentacles, 10 of Pentacles or a 6 of Wands.
 Sally’s reading is silent on these matters, so the answer to her question is no. This result is regardless of the fact that her reading can be read as being rather positive.
 I would argue that the cards are too neutral in the matters of business to predict long-term security.
 Here is Sally’s basic interpretation:

 “I can tell Sally is in love, possibly with the excitement of her new business venture (Ace of Wands).
 She will still love dress making in the future.
 She wishes to jump in head first and start a new life (The Fool).
 She indeed will.
 She will receive the first fruits of her hard work (Ace of Pentacles).
 However, there is nothing to indicate that long term she will make the business a success.
 The initial excitement of the venture will help the investment pay off short term but not enough to make a living.”

 There are one or two other things within the spread which I have picked up on, but they require other knowledge which is too detailed for this post.

 Although I have read the spread negatively, I would argue that Sally, because of her passion and initial success, has a chance she can make her dreams a reality but she would only be successful if she takes the advice given to her.
 An action plan which would be required so I would do this in another reading or spread which I have included in another section of this website (here!)

-Are you tired of Googling The Sun and other Tarot card meanings?
+Are you tired of Googling Tarot card meanings?
 Well then feel free to download the free Predictive Tarot Card Meanings PDF!
 It’s fun, it’s free and it is instantly downloadable on mobile, tablet and computer!